GA10d/NLP-trigram_model/README.md

-# Trigram Language Model for Natural Language Processing
+# Trigram Language Model for Natural Language Processing (English Version)
 This repository contains a trigram language model implementation for natural language processing tasks, including n-gram extraction, probability calculation, text generation, and essay scoring classification.
 The model is developed as part of the **COMS W4705 - Natural Language Processing (Fall 2025)** course homework.